 Step 6 – Negotiate

-A lot of contracts don't close on the initial offer – it's very common to receive a counter offer.
-But don't let this intimidate you.
-We'll consider whether or not to agree to the counter offer, submit our own counter offer, or refuse the seller's offer and go on.
+Most deals don't close on the first offer.
+It's widely common to receive a counter offer.
+Don't let it discourage you.
+We'll figure out whether or not to consent to the counter offer, submit our own counter offer, or decline the seller's offer and go on.

 We'll also work within your financing constraints.
-And at the end of the day, we'll create a contract that is best for you.
+And when it's all said and done, we'll put together a deal that is best for you.

 Step 7 – Get your loan

-Upon signing the contract, you'll begin working with your lender to close the loan.
+After the contract is signed, you'll start working with your mortgage lender to close the loan.

-If you're pre-qualified, it shouldn't take much time at all, but you should to keep in close contact with your lender.
+If you're pre-qualified, it shouldn't take long at all, but you should to stay in close contact with your lender.

-And I'll handle all the property information your mortgage lender needs to close the loan.
+And I'll look after all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will give you a Loan Estimate (LE) outlining closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of taking your application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) of closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of getting your application.

-The estimate rests on the loan amount.
-RESPA requirements dictate that it has to include all closing costs and fall within a narrow range of accuracy, and I'll review the estimate and let you know if everything looks good.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to involve all closing costs and fall within a narrow range of accuracy.
+I'll go over the estimate and let you know if everything looks good.

 Then it's time to close on your house.
-This will likely occur at a title company or escrow office and will likely be a smooth and easygoing affair.
+This will most often happen at a title company or escrow office and will likely be a smooth and pleasant occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything, be sure to contact me at (360) 426-5555 or e-mail me at .
+And if you need anything or have any questions, make sure you call me at (360) 426-5555 or e-mail me at .